spacetelescope/drizzlepac/doc/source/mast_data_products/catalog_generation.rst

 We use the concentration index to classify automatically each identified photometric source as either a point source (i.e. stars), an extended source (i.e. galaxies, nebulosity, etc.), or as an “anomalous” source (i.e. saturation, hot pixels, cosmic ray hits, etc.).
-This designation is described by the value in the "flags" column
+This designation is described by the value in the "flags" column.

 .. _flag_generation: